AIcrowd/food-recognition-benchmark-starter-kit/README.md

 **File** | **Description**
 --- | ---
-`aicrowd.json` | A configuration file used to identify the challenge and resources needed for evaluation `apt.txt` | List of packages that should be installed (via `apt`) for your code to run `requirements.txt` | List of python packages that should be installed (via `pip`) for your code to run `predict.py` | Entry point to your model
+`aicrowd.json` | A configuration file used to identify the benchmark and resources needed for evaluation `apt.txt` | List of packages that should be installed (via `apt`) for your code to run `requirements.txt` | List of python packages that should be installed (via `pip`) for your code to run `predict.py` | Entry point to your model